Rugby sevens at the 2022 Commonwealth Games

-Rugby sevens at the 2022 Commonwealth Games was held at the Coventry Stadium from 29 to 31 July 2022.
+Rugby sevens at the 2022 Commonwealth Games was the seventh appearance of Rugby sevens at the Commonwealth Games.
+The rugby sevens competition was held at the Coventry Stadium from 29 to 31 July 2022.

 A total of 16 teams competed in the men's tournament, while eight contested the women's tournament.
 South Africa won the men's tournament, while Australia won the women's.

 Schedule

 The competition schedule was as follows: